svidgen/www.thepointless.com/CONTRIBUTING.md

 And so ...

-## Monetization (Getting Paid)

-We use [ex-gratia](https://www.npmjs.com/package/ex-gratia) to spread the wealth by sharing our Google Ad space with contributors like you.
-(Also planned: Amazon affiliates link sharing!)
-Refer to [ex-gratia's Contributor's Guide](https://github.com/svidgen/ex-gratia/blob/HEAD/contributors-guide.md) to get your Google Ads publisher ID into the rotation.

-## Other ways to contribute

 You can also contribute by [submitting and commenting on issues](https://github.com/svidgen/www.thepointless.com/issues).

 * Ideas for new pages / features